-The Water Works' deposits at June 30, 2023 and 2022 were entirely covered by federal depository insurance or by the State Sinking Fund in accordance with Chapter 12C of the Code of Iowa.
+The Water Works' deposits in banks at June 30, 2024 and 2023 were entirely covered by federal depository insurance or by the State Sinking Fund in accordance with Chapter 12C of the Code of Iowa.
 This chapter provides for additional assessments against the depositories to ensure there will be no loss of public funds.